 By PSW Staff • February 5, 2009 The new SM137 (left) and the new SM27.
 With the introduction of the SM27 and SM137, Shure has expanded the SM Series of microphones to provide performers and engineers more tools.
 The SM27 is a rugged and versatile large-diaphragm, side-address cardioid condenser microphone designed to pick up the nuances of vocals and instruments with clarity.
 This microphone has a one-inch ultra-thin Mylar diaphragm for superior transient response, exceptional low frequency reproduction, and a low self-noise (just 9.5 dB SPL) to reveal fine detail when recording or during live performance.
 The SM27 offers lower self-noise and improved dynamic range specifications over the KSM27 model that it replaces.
 The SM137 is a cardioid probe microphone for instrument recording applications.
 The SM137 employs an ultra-thin diaphragm for smooth high end and tight, controlled low end.
 Its 15 dB attenuator enables it to handle sound pressure levels as high as 154 dB SPL, for consistent reproduction of delicate acoustic as well as high-volume amplified instruments.
 The SM137 replaces the KSM109 model.
 “Shure SM wired microphones have been the standard by which microphone performance has been judged for more than 40 years,” said Terri Hartman, Shure’s Director of Global Brand Communications.
 “The SM27 and SM137 provide new SM microphone options for live performance and recording, and build on the heritage of SM microphones as critical tools for audio professionals.”
 For convenient digital recording directly to a computer, Shure now offers the classic SM57 and SM58 microphones packaged with the new X2U XLR-USB Signal Adapter.
 The X2U features a built-in headphone jack with zero-latency monitoring for real-time playback and multi-tracking without disorientation.
 A Monitor Mix Control makes it easy to balance microphone and playback audio.
 “The new bundles of the SM57 and SM58 with the new X2U Signal Adapter make either of these legendary workhorse mics a versatile solution for podcasting and other digital recording projects,” added Hartman.
 “Whether an artist wants to record in a bedroom or basement, or even on a tour bus, the X2U lets them connect a Shure microphone to a computer wherever they are.”
 All Shure SM models will receive new packaging for a more uniform presentation and more effective communication of key product features.
 The new package consists of a separate box and color sleeve.
 SM27: $299 retail [$460 MSRP] SM137: $179 retail [$236 MSRP] SM57-X2U and SM58-X2U: $199.00 retail [$280.00 MSRP] The SM27 and SM137 microphones will be available in March 2009 and will carry a two-year limited warranty.
-Shure Website Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Audio Cardioid Condenser Control Diaphragm Dynamic Frequencies Instruments Microphones Mix Monitors New Performances Recording Shure Sound Standards USB · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Shure Website Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Audio Cardioid Condenser Control Diaphragm Dynamic Frequencies Instruments Microphones Mix Monitors New Performances Recording Shure Sound Standards USB · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.